eriknyquist/app_timer/README.md

   be traversed each time `app_timer_on_interrupt` is invoked, so in the case where there are a very large number of simultaneous active application timers, `app_timer_on_interrupt` may take noticeably more time to execute.

+- `app_timer_start` accepts only milliseconds for the timer period, and converts it to native timer counts, using the `ms_to_timer_counts` function in your provided hardware model.
+The converted ticks value is stored as a `uint32_t`, so the maximum timer period you can provide to `app_timer_start` without risking an overflow is whatever corresponds to a native tick/count value of 2^32.

 ## Included hardware model and example sketch for Arduino UNO

 The `arduino_example/` directory contains an implementation of a hardware model for